Narwallets/meta-pool/docs/index.md

 The contract pools all users' funds and mantains a balanced distribution of those funds in a list of whitelisted, low-fee, high-uptime validators.

-Staking and unstaking distribution is done in batches during calls to this contract `heartbeat()` function so actual staking and unstaking are delayed.
+Staking and unstaking distribution is done in batches during calls to this contract `distribute()` function so actual staking and unstaking are delayed.

 To avoid impacting staking-pools with large unstakes, this contract has a maximum movement amount during heartbeat (this is transparent to users).
 E.g. if a user stakes 1m NEAR, the staking is distributed between selected pools in 100K batches.

 This batch mechansim ensures a good distribution of large sums between the pools, and that no pool is adversely affected by a large unstake.

-## Operational costs

-Periodic calls to `distribute()` are required for this contract operation.
-This calls consume gas that is mostly paid by the operator.
-To fund this operational cost, a owner's fee percentage (0.5% by default) is taken from rewards distributions.
-It can be adjusted by G-SKASH governance token holders.

 ### Guarantees